dragthor/TastyBot/README.md

 Referral link - https://start.tastyworks.com/#/login?referralCode=SP8DSHF682

+## Safety and Security

+Never give your password to anyone.
+This code is open source.
+You can verify that the TastyBot does not save nor transmit your password.

 ## Disclaimer

 This is an unofficial, reverse-engineered API for Tastyworks.
 There is no implied warranty for any actions and results which arise from using it.